 What are the symptoms of CMPA?

-Symptoms of an allergic reaction can be immediate or delayed.
-Immediate means that they come on typically within 30 minutes after eating a food containing the allergen.
-Delayed symptoms can occur from two hours to several days later!
+Symptoms of an allergic reaction can be immediate (IgE) or delayed (non-IgE).
+The difference between an IgE and non-IgE reaction is the way that the reaction takes place using different parts of the immune system.
+Immediate means that they come on typically within 30 minutes after eating a food containing the allergen but they can take up to 2 hours.
+Delayed symptoms can take anywhere from two hours to several days later to show!
 Symptoms can include (but not limited to):

 Swelling of the lips, tongue, mouth or body